 2. Grammar and Spelling Checking Tools

-One thing to be aware of though, is that this tool is in no way meant to be a corrector and you should rather use it as a research tool.
+While this tool aims to help you become fluent in French, it is in no way meant to be a corrector, and you should rather use it as a research tool.
 Ultimately only native speakers can tell you if what you write in French reflects the message you want to convey and if it is coherent in French or not.

 3. Pronunciation Checker

-There is no better way to improve your pronunciation than talking to a native speaker but if you need more practice on your own or if you don't have the chance to meet French speakers before going abroad you can find a few tools that can be of use.
+There is no better way to be fluent in French than talking to a native speaker but if you need more practice on your own or if you don't have the chance to meet French speakers before going abroad you can find a few tools that can help you learn French quickly.

 It’s especially true for French, given the abundance of silent letters, glidings, liaison etc. Not to mention that the liaisons are different, pronouns and articles seem to disappear and… you get the point.

-There is a Google Chrome extension that allows you to record your voice and compares it to that of a native speaker.
+There is a Google Chrome extension, an effective tool to learn French fast and free, that allows you to record your voice and compare it to that of a native speaker.
 Not only that but you can even transcribe audio files and input speech for real-time translation into another language.

 Another viable option is to just use your Phone.
 With any recording app like Rev, you can record your voice.
 To hear a native speaker’s pronunciation of that same sentence, you can navigate to a website like Forvo, the biggest French Audio dictionary where, among other things, you can ask people to pronounce words for you.